-- a baptised member of the Church of England (or a church in communion with the C of E) resident in the parish of St Mary’s Church, Whitkirk for at least 6 months and habitually worshipping there; or
+- a baptised member of the Church of England (or a church in communion with the Church of England) resident in the parish of St Mary’s Church, Whitkirk for at least 6 months and habitually worshipping there; or

-- a baptised member of the Church of England (or a church in communion with the C of E) not resident in the parish, but have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months; or
+- a baptised member of the Church of England (or a church in communion with the Church of England) not resident in the parish, but have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months; or

 - a member of a church not in communion with the Church of England but which subscribes to the Doctrine of the Trinity, and willing to declare themselves a member of the Church of England, and have habitually worshipped at St Mary’s Church, Whitkirk for at least 6 months.

 Full information on the legal status of the Electoral Roll and the rules surrounding it can be found in the Church Representation Rules.

 How can I be on the Electoral Roll?

 You can download and print an electoral roll application form:

 Completed forms should be sent to:

 390 Selby Road

 The deadline for inclusion in time for the next APCM is 14 days before the meeting.
 Names can be added to the Roll after the meeting, but no names can be added or removed during the 14 days prior to the meeting.